About Painting Power : Ritual, Art and Land

 Painting Power draws together works which reflect concepts of ritual in Aboriginal painting both as a means of expressing, song, dance and ceremony, as well as creating meaning and making sense of the world.
 Significant artistic designs were often an enactment of the dynamism and energy of ritual and religious life.
 Art in Aboriginal life can be a means of connecting with heritage, community and ancestors whilst simultaneously expressing the tangible, physical relationships between people and land.

-Painting Power will be opened by the Hon.
+Painting Power was opened by the Hon.
 David Alan Templeman MLA, Minister for Local Government; Heritage; Culture and the Arts and Stephen Goode, Chief Executive Officer at the Town of Claremont from 6-8pm.
-The exhibition will open on Friday, 5 May at The Goods Shed, Corner of Shenton Road and Claremont Crescent, Claremont.
+The exhibition opened on Friday, 5 May at The Goods Shed, Corner of Shenton Road and Claremont Crescent, Claremont.